Naval Medical Center Portsmouth: Yellow Fever

 In June 1855, the steamer USS Franklin put into Norfolk after sailing from the West Indies.
 Mosquitoes carrying Yellow Fever escaped when the vessel docked.
 As the mosquitoes spread, the local population quickly succumbed to the disease.
 Two months later, with 20 to 70 citizens a day being stricken, representatives of Portsmouth appealed to the Navy to help treat townspeople.
 The hospital was then opened to the local population and 587 citizens were treated.
 In appreciation, the Common Council of Portsmouth presented gold medals to six naval surgeons.

 Navy's First Corps School

 In 1898, President William McKinley established the Navy Hospital Corps.
 The first Navy Corps School graduation took place at Portsmouth Naval Hospital in 1902 when 28 students completed the course.
-The outstanding lifesaving record of the corps while caring for the sick and wounded during battle and peacetime has made it one of the most decorated among the military services.
+The lifesaving record of the corps while caring for the sick and wounded during battle and peacetime has made it one of the most decorated among the military services.